KSTW: Return to independence

 On October 3, 2022, Nexstar Media Group acquired majority ownership of The CW.
 Under the agreement, CBS was given the right to pull its affiliations from KSTW and its seven other CW stations.
 On May 5, 2023, CBS announced that it would exercise that right and KSTW would cease airing The CW's programming at the end of August and become an independent station.
 The CW affiliation in Seattle went first to the 4.2 subchannel of KOMO-TV, then to KUNS-TV on January 1, 2024.

 Programming

 Sports

 The station was the on-air home for the NBA's Seattle SuperSonics in the early 1970s, and again from the early 1990s until 1999.
 It also aired Seattle Mariners games for most of the 1980s, 1990s and 2000s.
 The station also carried TVS' World Football League telecasts in 1974.
 The station also carried the NASL Seattle Sounders from 1974 to 1981 and the MISL Tacoma Stars from 1984 to 1986.

+After the departure of the SuperSonics, the Portland Trail Blazers announced on November 25, 2025, that it would air 20 games of its then-current season on KSTW via the Rip City Television Network, with the first game airing the following day; this was in addition to the 18 games already planned for broadcast in the Seattle market via KUNS-TV.